Technically referral marketing is a way to get the visitors to your site from an external source, like a different web-page or social media.

 If your niche or term you are about to search still gives you broad results, you can go even more specific:

 Type “Powered by phpBB” after your niche.

-Note that there is something over 100 results and it took more than 4 seconds to get the results.
-That is how laser targeted these results are.
+Note that there is something than 100 results and it took more than 4 seconds to get the results.
+That is how laser-targeted these results are.

 These results (whatever your niche is) are exactly the “other sources” you can get the traffic from.

 - Another good tip on how to check the sources beyond google is to be found at Google Search Console.
 Formerly it was Google Webmaster Tools.

 At the google search console, on the left-hand side, you have a menu where you find “links”

 By clicking on the links, make sure to check the “Top linking sites”.
 Here you will get a list from outside your property to your property.